mxagar/accelerated_computer_science_coursera/01_OOP/README.md

     - H, Hue: color itself, 0-360 degrees, rainbow order: red - yellow - green - cyan - blue - magenta - red
     - S, Saturation: degree to which the hue differs from a neutral gray: 0 (no color saturation; gray) - 100 (full)
     - L, Luminance: level of illumination: 100 (white, full illumination) - 0 (black, no illumination)
-- Addiiotional channel Alpha used for blending colors (tranparency/opacity)
+- Additional channel Alpha used for blending colors (transparency/opacity)
 - HSL color space is like a 3D ellipsoid

 Task: implement `HSLAPixel` class in `uiuc/HSLAPixel.h`: